ucx

 Writes a terminating zero to a buffer at the current position.

-The purpose of this function is to have the written data ready to be used as a C string.
+The purpose of this function is to have the written data ready to be used as a C string with the buffer's size being the length of that string.

 Parameters